Prescott Grant Program FAQs

 Q: How many grants can I apply for?
 How many can I receive?

 A: There is no limit on the number of grants that you can apply for as the same eligible participant or researcher during the annual cycle.
 Multiple proposals submitted must clearly identify different projects and must be successful in the competitive review process.

 Eligible stranding network participants can receive no more than two awards per fiscal year as an organization.
 The two awards must be for projects that are clearly separate in their objectives, goals, and budget requests.

-If you are applying as an eligible researcher, but not independently authorized under the MMPA Sections 104, 109(h), or 112(c), or the National Contingency Plan for Response to Marine Mammal Unusual Mortality Events, you can only receive one award for the fiscal year.
+If you are applying as an eligible researcher, but not independently authorized under authorized under Sections 112(c) or 109(h) of the MMPA, or the National Contingency Plan for Response to Marine Mammal Unusual Mortality Events, you can only receive one award for the fiscal year.